AndyClifton/lit-pro-sci-pub-demo/README.md

 Conceivably, Literate Programming could be combined with a Docker image of all of the data for complete portability of results.
 This is discussed in more detail in main.PDF.

 # Requirements
-1. A working installation of R with up-to-date packages.
-This can be obtained from e.g. http://r-project.org.
+- A working R installation.
+This can be obtained from http://www.r-project.org.
+You may find RStudio to be a good IDE.
+- A working LaTeX installation.
+This can be obtained from https://www.latex-project.org/get/.
+- Pandoc.
+I suggest you start with the [instructions for installing pandoc](https://rmarkdown.rstudio.com/docs/articles/pandoc.html).
-2. Patience and a sense of humour.
+- Patience and a sense of humour.

 # How To Use This Code
 I've split this off into the [`HowTo.md`](HowTo.md) file.